Room by Room

 Does a living room need a focal point in feng shui?

 Yes.
-A room with one clear anchor usually feels calmer than a room where the TV, art, shelving, and furniture all compete equally for attention.
+A room with one clear anchor feels calmer than a room where the TV, art, shelving, and furniture all compete equally for attention.

 The Bottom Line

-The biggest feng shui living room mistakes are usually simple: too much furniture, too much visual noise, and too little respect for the room's pathways and anchor pieces.
+The biggest feng shui living room mistakes are simple: too much furniture, too much visual noise, and too little respect for the room's pathways and anchor pieces.

 Found this helpful?
 Save it for later.